Ship24 Order Tracking for Make

 Most Ship24 automation workflows follow a similar pattern:

-- Retrieve tracking numbers: Example: search rows in Google Sheets or retrieve orders from an ecommerce platform
+- Retrieve tracking numbers.
+For example, search rows in Google Sheets or retrieve orders from an ecommerce platform.

-- Update your system: Write the latest shipment status back into your system (spreadsheet, CRM, database, etc.)
+- Update your system.
+Write the latest shipment status back into your spreadsheet, CRM, or database.

 Optional logic such as routers or filters can be added to control when trackers are created or refreshed.